Friday, April 10, 2015

 Like Monique Godeffroy, Lucinde was tall, slender, and very blonde and blue-eyed.
 She was an archetype, as Gilles would have said.
 She unconsciously lifted a hand and pulled the fine long hair back, sticking it behind her ear to hold it in place.

-It was hard to imagine someone like her every committing a crime, or ever having darkness ever enter her life.
+It was hard to imagine someone like her ever committing a crime, or ever having darkness ever enter her life.
 And yet tragedy had struck.
 The odds were against it, but here it had happened.

 Each person, every story was unique and to make an assumption was to be bit on the ass sooner or later.